Zhang-dev/airpoll/README.md

-# CODE.NOW!

-## AirPoll App
+# AirPoll App

 ## Setup

 Download and unzip the source repository or clone it using Git.

+Frontend will be launched on port 4200, and backend on 9000, please make them free on you local machine before testing the app.

 ### Backend